How to Sum Multiple Excel Rows?

 Hold Ctrl + Shift key together and press Left Arrow.

-Close the bracket and hit enter key to get the total.
+Close the bracket and hit the enter key to get the total.

 Similarly, we can add multiple rows together.